dylan-isaac/minecraft-ai/docs/MODELS.md

 # Pydantic Models Guide

-This document describes how to effectively use Pydantic models in the PydanticAI API Template, including best practices for type safety, validation, and error handling.
+This document describes how to effectively use Pydantic models in the Minecraft AI, including best practices for type safety, validation, and error handling.

 ## Model Basics

-The PydanticAI API Template uses Pydantic models for request/response validation, serialization, and documentation.
-Models are defined in `src/pydanticai_api_template/api/models.py`.
+The Minecraft AI uses Pydantic models for request/response validation, serialization, and documentation.
+Models are defined in `src/minecraft_ai/api/models.py`.

 ### Core Models